smucclaw/l4-lp/README.md

     pnpm start
   ```

-- Go to <http://localhost:8000> in your browser and look in your console.
+- Go to <http://localhost:8000> in your browser and check your console.
   You should see the output of the L4 &rarr; transpiler, and the stack trace
   obtained from SWI-Prolog.